Free-range vs run: default to supervised free-range for most backyards

 | Aerial-heavy (hawk corridor, open landscape) | Run-only with covered top | Supervised free-range only | Free-range with overhead obstruction (trees, netting strips) |

-Audit your local predator pressure
+Audit your local predator pressure before you commit

 - Neighbor flocks.
 Anyone within 1/2 mile running chickens has data.
 Ask: have you lost birds?
 To what?
 When?